Cambridge District Scout Archive

 it is a carved stave with the winners placed on individual engraved plaques around the shaft.

 The Hele Trophy was for the Camping conducted with the best Scouting spirit ‘To encourage good camping and enjoy it’.
 Described as a carved totem pole in one report it is the size of a thick stave and carved in an exotic wood.
-The first plaque is an introductory plaque, and was first awarded in 1937 and 1938.
+The first plaque is an introduction.
+It was first awarded in 1937 and 1938.
 After the war it was again awarded from 1949 to 1980.

 |1937||Peewit||12th Cambridge||Viscountess Clifdens Own|